FGHannemann/apacheSuperset/README.md

 ```

-* Now the environment is ready, lets try running it.
+* Now the environment is ready, let's try running it.
 To run superset I have created a sh script that you can run in order to run the server.
-To create create script using following command.
+To create a script use the following command.

 ```
 nano run_superset.sh
 ```

-and paste following code in it.
+* Paste following code in it.

 ```
 #!/bin/bash